shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 ```
 **System calls** are how programs communicate with the operating system (which in turn communicates with the actual hardware).
 Previously, we used system calls in MIPS for input/output, management of the processes (such as terminate), and system-level randomness (for cryptography).
 In a more broad view, a system call instruction is how a program asks an OS to perform something on its behalf.
 In essence, it is a control transfer (much like `jal`).

+Almost all programming languages (besides assembly language) has a standard library.
+Thus, if a program makes calls to a functions in that library, it must be linked during compilation, and loaded into memory during run-time (as a consequence of the Von Neumann architecture).

 Consider a simple "*Hello World!* program written in C":
 ```C
 #include <stdio.h>